 The Siamese doesn’t fit the typical definition of a “hypoallergenic” cat.
 They shed just as much as any other feline, though their shorter hair makes it less noticeable.
 They also produce the exact same type and amount of dander as any other cat breed, which means that they’ll produce the same level of allergy symptoms as any other feline.

 In fact, there is actually no such thing as a hypoallergenic cat.
-All cats produce the protein in their skin, saliva, and urine that causes allergy symptoms.
+All cats produce proteins that are potentially allergens in their skin, saliva, and urine.
+Any of those could causes allergy symptoms.
 If you’re allergic to cats, don’t believe the advertising that any cat is hypoallergenic.

 Looking for more information on the Siamese Cat?
 Try our articles on: